Skip to content

 Back to Blog

-high severity June 06, 2026 · scope unconfirmed
+high severity June 06, 2026 · 3 min read Unverified claim — what this is

 kelmreuter.com Listed by incransom Ransomware Group

-On June 6, 2026, the ransomware group Incransom listed kelmreuter.com on its leak site and published internal files stolen from Persona Dental, a family-focused dental clinic in Sartell, Minnesota.
+On June 6, 2026, the ransomware group Incransom listed kelmreuter.com on its leak site and published internal files allegedly stolen from Persona Dental, a family-focused dental clinic in Sartell, Minnesota.
 The breach affects patients whose personal and medical information may have been contained in the exfiltrated documents.
 Available reporting describes the incident as a ransomware attack in which the group claims to have taken sensitive internal files from the clinic’s systems.

 Public reporting indicates that Persona Dental was added to Incransom’s disclosure page on June 6, 2026.
 The clinic provides general, cosmetic, implant, and sleep-apnea dentistry to families in the Sartell area.
 The data exposed consists of internal files exfiltrated during the ransomware incident.
 Exact victim counts and the full scope of records remain unconfirmed, as neither the clinic nor the attackers have released a detailed patient list.
 The leak site link directs visitors to a Tor onion address hosted by the ransomware operators.